Skip to Content

 Remove it from the bucket and allow it to air dry.

-You can also make a pumpkin bleach and water spray by combining 2 tablespoons of bleach with 2 quarts of water in a spray bottle.
-Spray this mixture over the insides of the Jack O Lantern to keep it from rotting so quickly.
+You can make a DIY pumpkin bleach and water spray by combining 2 tablespoons of bleach with 2 quarts of water in a spray bottle.

 How to preserve a pumpkin carving with petroleum jelly

 Petroleum jelly is water-repellent, so using it seals in the natural moisture of the pumpkin while keeping the outside moisture away.
-This will help to keep the cut areas of your design from drying out or shriveling.
+This will also help to keep the cut areas of your design from drying out or shriveling.

 Not all of us have room in a fridge to keep a carved pumpkin, but if you do, you’ll really add to the life of your design.